1921 Auckland Rugby League season: Round 5

+The match between Marist and Devonport was originally scheduled to be played at the Devonport Domain.
+However the Marist club protested to the Auckland Rugby League that they had played at that venue the week before and the ground was particularly hard and also that many of their players could not get away from work early enough to travel to the ground and they would likely forfeit.
+The league sent a delegation to inspect the ground.
+It was then decided to move the match to the Auckland Domain number 3 field.

 Round 6

 Round 6 was somewhat farcical.
 Devonport fielded several juniors and when the score got to 14–0 in favour of Maritime very quickly four Maritime players changed teams to make it a more even contest.
 The remainder of the game more resembled a practice match.
 While Newton defaulted their match with Fire Brigade as only 6 players turned out.
 The New Zealand Herald match report stated that "counter-attractions proving too strong for the Newton players".